 Using a slightly smaller log set (example: 18 inch log set in a 24 inch wide fireplace) will look more natural and leave room for add-on components.

-Certain gas log sets offer a millivolt ignition system.
-This is a super efficient electronic ignition system that uses a thermocouple to draw electric power from the flame of the pilot light.
-This means that millivolt systems do not require an external power source and will still work even during a power outage.
+Certain gas log sets offer a millivolt valve.
+This is a valve with a standing pilot that allows you to use a remote control or a wall switch to turn on your gas logs.
+The millivolt valves do not require an external power source and will still work even during a power outage.

 The terms "vented" and "vent-free" refer to whether your fireplace has a chimney or vent.